📊 New Construction vs. Existing Homes in Hampton Roads—Which Is the Smarter Buy in 2025?

 Hello Hampton Roads,

-Are you weighing the pros and cons of buying a new construction home versus an existing home in Hampton Roads?
+Are you weighing the pros and cons of buying a new construction home vs an existing home in Hampton Roads?
 With home prices shifting, builder incentives rising, and inventory increasing in 2025, understanding your options has never been more important.
 Whether you're relocating to Virginia Beach, Norfolk, or Chesapeake, this local real estate guide will help you make the right move — based on your budget, lifestyle, and timeline.

 Want personalized advice?
 Book a free home buying consultation with me, Liz Schuyler.
 Let’s talk about your goals and help you get a plan in place.

-U.S. Median Home Prices (Q1 2025):
+📊 U.S. Median Home Prices (Q1 2025)

-• πŸ—️ New Construction Homes: $416,900
+🏗️ New Construction $416,900

-• 🏠 Existing Homes: $402,300
+🏠 Existing Homes $402,300

-This modest gap contrasts sharply with the long-term average difference of $50,657 (2010–2024) and the record high of $64,200 in Q4 2022.
-For today’s homebuyers, the cost of going new is more competitive than ever.
+This modest gap contrasts sharply with the $50,657 long-term average (2010–2024) and the record high of $64,200 in Q4 2022.
+Translation?
+New builds are more attainable than ever.

 Existing Sales vs New Construction Sales